Billy Contreras: 1994-2001: Early Career in Nashville

 When he was 12 years old Contreras won the National Oldtime Fiddlers' Contest in Weiser, Idaho for his age division.

 Contreras was a featured performer at the Lionel Hampton Jazz Festival in Idaho in 1998 and 1999, the latter date including a performance with an all-star lineup including Hampton, pianist Hank Jones, guitarist Herb Ellis and trumpeter Roy Hargrove.
-He also played the festival in 2000 and 2001.
+He also played at the festival in 2000 and 2001.
 In the late 1990s Contreras also worked extensively with The Texas Playboys, performed with country star Hank Thompson, and played in Lionel Hampton's big band at the Chet Atkins Musicians Days Festival.

 In the liner notes of Contreras' first LP as a leader, Wild Fiddler, jazz violinist and fiddle master Mark O'Connor observes: “He’s a natural musician, playing with ease the ideas he collects as he encounters new musical influences.”